prvsousa/yubikey-ca/README.md

 ## Initialization

-`yubikey-ca init-ca` will initialize a new CA in the current directory (you probably want an empty one).
+`./scriptyk init-ca` will initialize a new CA in the current directory (you probably want an empty one).
 It will create a new git repository, files needed by the CA, and do a first commit.

-`yubikey-ca init-key` will initialize the private key on the Yubikey.
+`./scriptyk init-key` will initialize the private key on the Yubikey.
 You have three possibilities :

-* On-device key generation: `yubikey-ca init-key -g`.
+* On-device key generation: `./scriptyk init-key -g`.
 This is the recommended method, unless your device is vulnerable to [this security advisory](https://www.yubico.com/support/security-advisories/ysa-2017-01/).
-* Using an existing key, in PEM format: `yubikey-ca init-key -f key.pem`.
+* Using an existing key, in PEM format: `./scriptyk init-key -f key.pem`.

 You should also give a name to your CA, the default being "Yubikey CA".
 You can do so with the `-s` option.
 Also, you can choose the slot of yubikey where you want to generate the key with the `--slot`.
 The algorithm can also be choosed with the `--typealgorithm` option:

-* `yubikey-ca init-key -g -s "/O=Example Inc/CN=Certificate Authority" --slot "9c" --typealgorithm="RSA2048"`
+* `./scriptyk init-key -g -s "/O=Example Inc/CN=Certificate Authority" --slot "9c" --typealgorithm="RSA2048"`

 Now that your CA key is on the device, you can access to your CA
 certificate:

-* `yubikey-ca ca-cert`
+* `./scriptyk ca-cert`

 You can choose different slots with the `-u` option identified by key.

-* `yubikey-ca ca-cert -u 'pkcs11:manufacturer=piv_II;id=%02'`
+* `./scriptyk ca-cert -u 'pkcs11:manufacturer=piv_II;id=%02'`

 or to your SSH CA certificate:

-* `yubikey-ca ssh-ca`
+* `./scriptyk ssh-ca`

 ## Using the PKI